 3. Develop Your Strategy.

 So far you’ve been honing in on your goals.
-This is when you get to the nitty-gritty.
+This is when you get to the nitty-gritty of putting together your plan of execution.
 What exactly do you need to do to reach your realistic, well-defined goals?
 If you’re trying to lose weight, just contact California Chef and they’ll take care of the rest.
 Just kidding!
-I didn’t come all this way just to give myself a plug.
+I didn’t come all this way just to give ourselves a plug.
 But, on the other hand, this is a real strategy.
-We’ll calculate your calories, measure out your proteins/carbs/healthy fats portions, make your meals to your taste specifications, and delivery them to your home.
+We will calculate your calories, measure out your proteins/carbs/healthy fats portions, make your meals to your taste specifications, and delivery them to your home.
 You just heat and eat.

 But whether you call on us for help, or go it alone, you need a specific strategy for how you’re going to eat the correct foods in the correct quantities to meet your goal.
 Be sure to include a realistic exercise component as well, since this will hasten your weight loss.
 And come up with a schedule for all of the above.